VIBTOBIlab/VIBTOBIlab.github.io/pages/MethylSeq/MethylSeq.md

 Minimum methylation percentage for a read to be filtered out (def.
 90%).

 ### Sequencing saturation plots
-> [NOTE:] It's recommended only when using RRBS data, while with WGBS it's recommended to look at the results provided by PreSeq module.
+> [!NOTE] It's recommended only when using RRBS data, while with WGBS it's recommended to look at the results provided by PreSeq module.

 When the flag `--rrbs` is specified, the pipeline will perform a downsampling of the raw aligned .bam files and calculate the sequencing saturation.
 The sequencing saturation is calculated as the number of unique CpGs with at least x counts (where x is 3 by default, but can be customized) divided by the theoretical maximum number of CpG (which corresponds to the asymptote of the curve).